Menu 0203 129 88 66

 change of circumstances life insurance

 Life is full of surprises.
 You may have been happily married for 25 years, but life throws you an obstacle, and a family member dies from their life-long battle with cancer.
-It’s a sudden loss that leaves you without the person who has always been there for you.
+It’s a sudden loss that leaves you without someone who has always been there for you.

-But if you also lost your job at the same time, how will your family afford to live?
-This is where life insurance comes in handy – it can help provide financial security for those left behind after someone dies.
+But if you also lose your job at the same time, how will your family afford to live?
+This is where life insurance comes in handy—it can help provide financial security for those left behind after someone dies.

-In this article, we’re going to cover some of the most common life events that require life insurance changes and what they mean for beneficiaries on policy payouts.
+In this article, we will cover some of the most common life events that require life insurance changes and what they mean for beneficiaries on policy payouts.
 Life insurance change of circumstances is a subject the Insurance Hero team is often asked about.

 • Our price match promise means we will find you the right cover for your personal circumstances at the lowest price possible.
 Terms & Conditions and Privacy Policy